pmp-p/pmp-p/README.md

 - Everything here is very experimental, async, unthreaded and Python centric.

-- I'm not interested in concurrency except when it leads to better handling of paralallelism.
+- I'm not interested in concurrency except when it leads to better handling of parallelism (subinterpreters-multicore/distributed computing).

 - Looking for collaboration on CPython for WebAssembly, or soft-realtime Python alternatives (including trasnpilation).